Lactobacillus bulgaricus GLB44: General information

-Also while many probiotics have major allergens in the growth solution, GLB44 has no major allergens as part of its growth medium.
-For example, the growth medium for L. plantarum 299v includes barley that has small content of gluten, and L. rhamnosus GG has small content of casein.
-The fact that GLB44 is grown in vegetable juice means GLB44 does not contain any of the seven major allergens for which the U.S. Food and Drug Administration requires additional labelling: lactose, gluten, soya, peanuts, tree nuts, fish or crustacean shellfish.
+While many probiotics have major allergens in the growth solution, GLB44 has no major allergens as part of its growth medium.
+For example, the growth medium for L. plantarum 299v includes barley, which contains a small amount of gluten, and L. rhamnosus GG has a small amount of casein.
+The fact that GLB44 is grown in vegetable juice means GLB44 does not contain any of the seven major allergens for which the U.S. Food and Drug Administration requires additional labelling: lactose, gluten, soya, peanuts, tree nuts, fish, or crustacean shellfish.

-It is estimated that 30 to 50 million Americans have some degree of lactose intolerance.
-Certain populations are more affected than others, including 75% of African American, Jewish, Mexican and Native American, and 90% of Asian population.
-Thus, having probiotic bacteria such as GLB44 without any lactose is especially important for the lactose sensitive population.

-Another major difference is the safety track record of L. bulgaricus is now over 109 years since it was scientifically isolated.
-Even well-established probiotics such as L. rhamnosus and L. plantarum 299v have only a fraction of the safety record with 31 years and 21 years, respectively.
-On the other hand, there are certain similarities between L. bulgaricus GLB44 and some of the other probiotics.
+Another major difference is the safety track record of L. bulgaricus, which is now over 109 years since it was scientifically isolated.
+There are certain similarities between L. bulgaricus GLB44 and some other probiotics.
 For example, L. bulgaricus, L. rhamnosus GG and L. plantarum 299v all have scientific records of their ability to pass successfully through the gastrointestinal tract.
-Also, they all have records of being able to inhibit to a degree pathogenic bacteria.

-Finally, all three example probiotics in this comparison have all research tests performed by reputed academic professionals, for the case of GLB44, the research was performed by a Harvard Medical School professor, for the case of L. rhamnosus GG by two Tufts University professors, and for L. plantarum 299v by a professor at Lund University.
-All three probiotics have commercial brand names in the United States.